Two injured after vehicle rolls in Taradale two-car crash

 Advertisement

-A St John ambulance spokeswoman said two people with moderate injuries were being treated at the scene as at 12.30pm.
+A St John ambulance spokeswoman said two people with moderate injuries were treated at the scene and did not need to be taken to hospital.

+Nearby Taradale High School said in a post on Facebook that none of its students were involved.